dougeby/IntuneDocs/intune/conditional-access-intune-common-ways-use.md

 -   Learn more about [Intune device compliance](device-compliance.md).

 -   Learn more about [protecting e-mail, Office 365, and other services using conditional access with Intune](https://docs.microsoft.com/intune-classic/deploy-use/restrict-access-to-email-and-o365-services-with-microsoft-intune).

+> [!NOTE]
+> On Android devices, when you enable Device Based Access for Sharepoint Online, users must enable the **Enable Browser Access** option on the enrolled device as follows:
+1. Launch the **Company Portal app**.
+2. Go to the **Settings** page from the triple dots (...) or the hardware menu button.
+3. Press the **Enable Browser Access** button.
+4. In the Chrome browser, sign out of Office 365 and restart Chrome.

 ### Conditional access for Exchange on-premises